-HIV-2 gp32 recombinant contains the full-length sequence of HIV-2 envelope immunodominant regions gp32.
-The protein is fused with b-galactosidase (114kDa) at N-terminus.
+HIV-2 gp32 HRP Labeled recombinant contains the full-length sequence of HIV-2 envelope immunodominant regions gp32 having a Mw of 32kDa and fused to a beta-galactosidase at N-terminus.

 HIV-1 and HIV-2 appear to package their RNA differently.
 HIV-1 binds to any appropriate RNA whereas HIV-2 preferentially binds to mRNA which creates the Gag protein itself.
 This means that HIV-1 is better able to mutate.
 HIV-2 is transmitted in the same ways as HIV-1: Through exposure to bodily fluids such as blood, semen, tears and vaginal fluids.
 Immunodeficiency develops more slowly with HIV-2.
 HIV-2 is less infectious in the early stages of the virus than with HIV-1.
 The infectiousness of HIV-2 increases as the virus progresses.
 Major differences include reduced pathogenicity of HIV-2 relative to HIV-1, enhanced immune control of HIV-2 infection and often some degree of CD4-independence.
 Despite considerable sequence and phenotypic differences between HIV-1 and 2 envelopes, structurally they are quite similar.
 Both membrane-anchored proteins eventually form the 6-helix bundles from the N-terminal and C-terminal regions of the ectodomain, which is common to many viral and cellular fusion proteins and which seems to drive fusion.
 HIV-1 gp41 helical regions can form more stable 6-helix bundles than HIV-2 gp41 helical regions however HIV-2 fusion occurs at a lower threshold temperature (25°C), does not require Ca2+ in the medium, is insensitive to treatment of target cells with cytochalasin B, and is not affected by target membrane glycosphingolipid composition.